sarvanambiar/investment_analysis_sim/README.md

      ```bash
      python scripts/modularize_investments.py
      ```
-   - Outputs, including portfolio weights and Sharpe ratios, will be saved in the `results/` folder.

 4. **View Kuhn-Tucker Implementation**:
    - Navigate to the `excel/` folder to access the Excel file containing the Kuhn-Tucker implementation.